 Not all children learn best from a workbook or video.
 Some children are hands on learners.
 They benefit from “doing” rather than being shown something.
 Word games are an easy way to sneak in learning throughout the school week.

 My 9-year-old son is a hands on kind of kid.
 He would rather do science experiments, paint, play games, or run through the woods, than sit down to read, write, or do anything that has to do with words.
-I’ve had to get creative when it comes to teaching that boy language arts.

 Two of our favorite word games that have worked wonders for my son are Quiddler and Bananagrams.
 Both are games that involve spelling and word knowledge.
 Here are some of the benefits of word games that I have found.

 My son first started playing these word games when he was 6 or 7.
 At that age, he didn’t know how to spell a lot of words.
 He struggled at first to put the correct letters together, but I let him sound the words out and try his best.

 I offered help and hints when he needed it.
 It gave us a great opportunity to talk about phonics and let him apply it to what he was working on.

 After a short time of getting spelling help from mom, dad, or big sister, and watching us spell words, he started to become an excellent speller.
 He didn’t need as much help from us.
 His confidence grew, as did his spelling abilities.

 These days, he rarely asks for help, and he often wins!

 While there are numerous spelling games for kids, vocabulary games are not as plentiful.
 However, your child’s vocabulary builds every time they are introduced to new words.

 I’ve always believed that reading is the best way to build a vocabulary, however not all children love to read or like to sit still.